MaximeKjaer/kjaer.io/_posts/2015-10-19-web-performance-2.0.md

 description: After a long lull, a surge of new web performance tools are coming out.
 From HTTP/2 to resource hints, the landscape of performance is changing.
 image: /images/hero/train.jpg
 fallback-color: "#d1c8c8"
+edited: true
 ---

 The web is changing.
 We've been calling it [Web 1.0](https://en.wikipedia.org/wiki/Web_2.0#.22Web_1.0.22), then [2.0](https://en.wikipedia.org/wiki/Web_2.0), [3.0](https://en.wikipedia.org/wiki/Semantic_Web#Web_3.0), [4.0](http://bigthink.com/big-think-tv/web-40-the-ultra-intelligent-electronic-agent-is-coming), [5.0](https://flatworldbusiness.wordpress.com/flat-education/previously/web-1-0-vs-web-2-0-vs-web-3-0-a-bird-eye-on-the-definition/)...
 Yet to this day, no one really knows what any of the above is supposed to mean!
-That's because arbitrarily assigning version numbers to the web is sensationalism at best.
-It's based on absolutely nothing.
+To me, arbitrarily assigning version numbers to the web is sensationalism at best, it isn't based on anything tangible.
 And yet, I'm going to talk about something that I actually believe in: Web Performance 2.0.

 A couple of week ago, I went to [Paris Web](https://www.paris-web.fr/), a conference about the Web, held in (you guessed it!)
 Paris.
 I heard lots of talks, and coming back from it, there's a lot of food for thought.
 One talk stuck with me, though: in his [WebPerf 2.0](https://stefounet.github.io/webperf2.0/#/) talk, [Stephane Rios](https://twitter.com/stefounet) called for a new, metaphorical version 2.0 of Web performance.